TheonlyIcebear/Anarchy-Spammer/README.md

 For helping me find certain api endpoints and use them.

 Originally I was gonna make this paid but then I realized how overpriced these tools are
+# Important
+As of now discord has implemented a unbypassable ratelimit to adding people to groupchats.
+You can only add people to 10 groupchats every 10 minutes now.
+This is extremely innefeicient and just to ping 200 times you'd need 10 different tokens